 - Avoid intricate designs like busy patterns, stripes or plaids.
 This is time-tested advice that every television wardrobe department follows, as those clothing options aren’t exactly camera-friendly.
 Instead choose solid colors that pop on camera and highlight your complexion and features.

-- Jewelry can be a great addition to your look, whether you’re an SD showing off your latest Rolex or an SB with an exquisite Tiffany necklace.
+- Jewelry can be a great addition to your look.
 Just make sure that whatever accessories you decide to wear don’t produce much noise.
 Chances are your microphone is sensitive, and you don’t want to be muddling the conversation with the clanking of your wristwear.

 Know the Technology